 Achieving Trust With Intent-Based Leadership

-This year, I was fortunate enough to attend Agile 2017, an important conference organized by Agile Alliance, in Orlando, Florida.
+Two years ago, I was fortunate enough to attend Agile 2017, an important conference organized by Agile Alliance, in Orlando, Florida.
 Amongst all the conference presented, I mostly focused on the ones that discussed teamwork, collaborative work and leadership, topics that interest me as a Scrum Master and Agile Coach.

 One word came up again and again throughout multiple conferences: Trust.
 The first main conference by David Marquet, a formal nuclear submarine captain in the American army and author of the book Turn Your Ship Around!, start the week off with a bang.
 On stage, Mr. Marquet talked about the importance of trusting your team as a leader.
 The leadership model developed by Mr. Marquet is called Intent Based Leadership.
 This style of leadership consists in giving control, rather than taking it.
 In the military, this goes against tradition (“Soldier, do not question orders!”), but Mr. Marquet noted that his approach was advantageous for several reasons, one of which was that it facilitated the emergence of natural leaders.”